Zach Collaros: Winnipeg Blue Bombers

 Due to the cancellation of the 2020 CFL season, Collaros did not play in 2020.
 He entered the 2021 Winnipeg Blue Bombers season as the undisputed starter and completed 18 of 28 pass attempts for 217 yards and two touchdowns in the season-opening Grey Cup rematch against the Hamilton Tiger-Cats.
 He threw for a season-high 417 yards, the second highest of his career, and two touchdowns in a week 9 win over the BC Lions on October 1, 2021.
 The Blue Bombers clinched first place in the league in week 12 with three games remaining as Collaros had a 10–1 record as the team's starting quarterback.
 He finished the season having played and started in 13 regular season games, completing 243 passes out of 346 attempts for 3,185 yards, 20 touchdowns, and six interceptions.
 He had a 111.01 quarterback passer rating, which at the time was the 10th-best single season rating in CFL history.
 For his dominant year, he was named a CFL All-Star and the CFL's Most Outstanding Player.
 In Winnipeg's first West Final playoff game since 1972, Collaros completed 17 out of 21 pass attempts for 229 yards, one touchdown, and three interceptions in the victory over the Saskatchewan Roughriders.
 He then started in his third career Grey Cup game in the 108th Grey Cup championship, which was once again against the Hamilton Tiger-Cats.
 Collaros completed 21 of 32 pass attempts for 240 yards, two touchdowns, and two interceptions in the 33–25 overtime victory over the Tiger-Cats and he was named the Grey Cup Most Valuable Player.

-On January 20, 2022, Collaros and the Blue Bombers agreed to a one-year contract extension.
-Collaros continued his impressive play into the 2022 season leading the Bombers to a second consecutive first place finish in the Western Division.
+Collaros and the Blue Bombers agreed to a one-year contract extension on January 20, 2022.
+Collaros continued his impressive play into the 2022 season leading the Bombers to a second consecutive first-place finish in the Western Division.
 With three weeks remaining in the season, and a first-round bye already secured, the Bombers began resting Collaros for the playoffs.
 On October 18, 2022, the Bombers announced they had signed Collaros to a three-year contract extension, keeping him with the club through 2025.
 He ended the season leading the league in touchdown passes with 37 and highest touchdown rate (8.49%).
 His 116.20 quarterback passer rating, was the 4th-best single season rating in CFL history and he won his second consecutive CFL's Most Outstanding Player award.
-In the playoffs Collaros helped lead the Bombers to their third consecutive Grey Cup appearance where they were favored against the underdog Toronto Argo's.
-Hoping to become the first team in 40 years to win three consecutive Grey Cups, the Bombers lead 23-14 by the start of the 4th quarter.
-Unfortunately for Collaros they were ultimately upset by the Argo's who prevailed with a score of 24-23.
+In the playoffs, Collaros helped lead the Bombers to their third consecutive Grey Cup appearance where they were favored against the underdog Toronto Argonauts.
+Hoping to become the first team in 40 years to win three consecutive Grey Cups, the Bombers led 23–14 at the start of the 4th quarter.
+Unfortunately for Collaros, they were ultimately upset by the Argos who prevailed with a score of 24–23.
 Collaros played poorly in the game completing only 14 out of 23 pass attempts for 183 yards, one interception and no touchdowns, his worst performance of the season.